 Specific items not allowable

-(a) expenditure incurred a person in the maintenance of himself, his family or establishment or for any other personal or domestic purpose including the following –
+(a) expenditure incurred by a person in the maintenance of himself, his family or establishment or for any other personal or domestic purpose including the following –

 - Entertainment expenses for personal purposes; or